Your computer won't start correctly?

 - Restart your computer.
 You can do that from within Windows or a hard reset using the power button.

 - If you do not press a key, your computer will go to the next device in the boot sequence list, which will likely be your hard drive...so you'll have to restart the system again.

-Troubleshooting boot disk
+Troubleshooting boot from ISO file

-- Create a new boot disk.
-While unlikely, it is possible that the disk used to create the boot media was faulty.Rather than retrying the same rescue disk, burn a new one and see if that works.
+- Make a bootable DVD on a new, blank DVD disk.
+While unlikely, it is possible that the disk used to create the bootable DVD was faulty.Rather than retrying the same bootable ISO file, burn a new one and see if that works.

 How to extract from a bootable ISO?

 Sometimes, you may want to access an ISO without mounting it as a boot image file.
 You can extract contents from an ISO DVD via free third-party software like WinRAR.